fsiola/modularShinyDashboard/README.md

 # modularShinyDashboard
-A modular shinydashboard based mostly on naming conventions
+A modular shinyDashboard based mostly on naming conventions

 # Usage
 Create a folder inside "modules" folder containg the following files: